 Line 1q.
-Credit for disability income protection plans: If an employing unit sponsors a qualified income protection plan, the employing unit may be eligible for the credit.
-36 M.R.S. § 5219-OO.
+Credit for Disability Income Protection Plans: If an employing unit sponsors a qualified income protection plan, the employing unit may be eligible for the credit.
+36 M.R.S. § 5219-00.

 Line 1r.
-Maine Life and Health Insurance Guaranty Association credit: Attach supporting documentation.
+Other Credits: Enter the amount of the allowable Maine Life and Health Insurance Guaranty Association credit.
+Attach supporting documentation.
 24-A M.R.S. § 4621(2-A).

 Line 1u.
-Allowable non-refundable credits: Total nonrefundable credits cannot exceed the amount of Maine Corporate Income Tax due plus any credit recapture amounts for the tax year.
-Combine this amount with the amount on line 2c and enter the total on Form 1120ME, line 7c.
+Allowable Nonrefundable Credits: Total nonrefundable credits cannot exceed the amount of Maine Corporate Income Tax due plus any credit recapture amounts for the tax year.
+Combine this amount with the amount on line 2c and enter the total on Form 1120ME, line 8c.